AliMO77/UDP_project_joana/README.md

-# UDP File Transfer System
+# GO-BACK-N UDP File Transfer System

 ## Overview
 This project is a UDP-based file transfer system designed to transfer files from a server to multiple clients concurrently.
 It includes integrity checks using SHA-256 hashing to ensure file consistency.
 The system uses a sliding window protocol to manage network traffic and handle out-of-order and lost frames.